IBM/aspera-cli/README.erb.md

 ### <a name="direct"></a>Direct (local ascp using FASPManager API)

-By default the CLI will use a local FASP protocol.
+By default the CLI will use a local FASP protocol, equivalent to specifying `--transfer=direct`.
 <%=tool%> will detect locally installed Aspera products.
 Refer to section [FASP](#client).